 5.4.3.2.1 Description

-The NWDAF ML Model Provision Subscriptions resource represents all subscriptions to the Nnwdaf_MLModelProvision Service at a given NWDAF.
+The NWDAF ML Model Provision Subscriptions resource represents all subscriptions to the Nnwdaf_MLModelProvision service at a given NWDAF.
 The resource allows an NF service consumer to create a new Individual NWDAF ML Model Provision Subscription resource.